 What made you decide to share your knowledge with so many?
 I so desperately want everyone to know that with a little effort, you can very easily reduce your out of pocket spending on groceries/toiletries/household items by well over 50%.
 I know that many of you are in dire straits and I want you to know that there is hope!
 Couponing will not save all of life’s problems, but it will help you save hundreds of dollars each month.

 If your house was on fire (knock on wood), what one thing would you grab before running out the door?
-Well, after seeing that Asher and my hubby was safe, I would grab my dog first and then would try to grab my cat.
+Well, after seeing that my kiddos and my hubby were safe, I would grab my dog first and then would try to grab my cat.
 I don’t have any physical possessions that matter more than my family.

 Do you ever go shopping and take people with you to help teach them?
 I have done this and find that it is so much fun!
 I wish I had more time in the day to do this on a regular basis!